Unity-Technologies/ml-agents/docs/Custom-SideChannels.md

 ## Example implementation

-Below is a simple implementation of a side channel that will exchange ascii encoded strings between a Unity environment and Python.
+Below is a simple implementation of a side channel that will exchange ASCII encoded strings between a Unity environment and Python.

 ### Example Unity C# code